 The Series and Sub-series : Manuscript collections consisting of many boxes are sometimes organized into groups of records, grouped by format, topic, or activities.
 If applicable, include the series title and number where you have located your resource.

 The Collection name and Catalog number : What is the name of the collection in which you have located your resource?
 What is the identifying catalog number?

 Annie E. Kennedy Bidwell Papers, MSS 003

-The Repository : What is the name of the institution which owns the object you are citing?
+The Repository : What is the name and location of the institution which owns the object you are citing?

 Keep in mind, your professor will likely also have specific guidelines about citation rules, do confirm what style they prefer, before your final submission is due.
 Mastering different citation styles is a challenge, but please feel free to reach out to the Meriam Library Special Collections archivists and librarians if you have any further questions at email@example.com

 This short 2.5 minute video created by Suffolk County Community College Library provides a broad outline of what Primary, Secondary, and Tertiary Sources are, with examples of each.